vitessio/website/content/en/docs/17.0/overview/supported-databases.md

 Vitess supports the core features of MySQL versions 5.7 to 8.0, with [some limitations](../../reference/compatibility/mysql-compatibility/).
 Vitess also supports [Percona Server for MySQL](https://www.percona.com/software/mysql-database/percona-server) versions 5.7 to 8.0.

 {{< info >}}For new Vitess installations, MySQL or Percona Server for MySQL version 8 are recommended.
-MySQL version 5.7 is EOL in v19 and users are requested to upgrade to 8.0 before upgrading to Vitess v19. {{< /info >}}
+MySQL version 5.7 is EOL in v19 and users should upgrade to MySQL 8 before upgrading to Vitess v19. {{< /info >}}

 ## See also